 - Bird Watching Programme organized in the College Campus

 - Optional Field visits, Virtual Laboratory visits on environmental aspects were organized

 The sensitization initiatives of the institution led to evidences which clearly reflect the cultivated sense of social, national, cultural and environmental responsibility among the students:

-• During the pandemic situation, students took initiatives to organize online cultural programmes and actively participated in all events.
+- During the pandemic situation, students took initiatives to organize online cultural programmes and participated actively

 Problems Encountered and Resources Required

-• In some departments, there is shortage of faculty members which imposes huge academic and administrative pressure on the faculty members, thus allowing them with very less time to contribute for beyond the curriculum activities along with the students.
+- In some departments, there is shortage of faculty members which imposes huge pressure of academic and administrative pressure on the faculty members, thus allowing them with very less time to contribute for beyond the curriculum activities with the students

-• Shortage of non-teaching staff is also a major concern for successful maintenance of the environment-friendly initiatives.
+- Shortage on non-teaching staff is also a major concern for successful maintenance of the environment-friendly initiatives